BosiboriCodes/html-CV-template/README.md

-# html-CV-template
+# HTML5-CV-template
-Curricurum Vitae made with pure HTML  and CSS
+Curriculum Vitae made with pure HTML  and CSS